Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ### 3.2 Categorization of Data Attributes

-As mentioned in 1.3, we categorized data attributes in 2.2 into several groups so that individual team member can explore different group of attributes.
-The dataset is not so large, however, there are 30 attirbutes which may be associated with grades.
-We agreed on approach slice and dice data strategically.
+We categorized data attributes in 2.2 into several groups so that each individual team member can explore a different group of attributes.
+There are 30 attirbutes which may be associated with grades.
+We agreed to categorize variables into broad categories which might be useful for analysis.

 Following is our definiton of categorization;

 1. Home environment

-    We regard that following attritbutes are related to home environment.
-Except for studytime, we agreed such attributes are straightforwardly related to home environments, because they are exogenously given to students and related to home.
-We discussed that studytime is not exogenously given, but something that students have controlability.
-However, studytime does not fit into any other categories and it is indeed related to home environment.
-Therefore, we concluded that studytime is best possible fit to this category.
+    We regard the following attritbutes as belonging to home environment.
+While studytime technically does not have to do a lot with a student's environment, it does not fit as well into any of the other categories.
+Thus, we thought it best to group it with the following variables:

-    -   famrel
+    -   famrel (Family Relationship)
-    -   internet
+    -   internet (Access to internet)
-    -   studytime
+    -   studytime (Time spent studying)
-    -   traveltime
+    -   traveltime (Time taken to travel to school)
-    -   Pstatus
+    -   Pstatus (Whether Parents are separated or together)
-    -   address
+    -   address (Rural or Urban)
-    -   famsize
+    -   famsize (Less than 3 people or more than 3)

 2. Social

-    We regard that following attritbutes are students' social activties.
-Regarding alcohol consmuption, we concluded that students consume alcohol through social events such as networking, so we categorized into this group.
+    We regard that following attritbutes can be categorized as students' social activties.
+We hypothesize that students consume alcohol at social events such as parties, so we categorized it into this group.

-    -   freetime
+    -   freetime (Amount of free time a student has)
-    -   goout
+    -   goout (How often a student goes out with friends)
-    -   Dalc
+    -   Dalc (Daily alcohol consumption)
-    -   Walc
+    -   Walc (Weekend alcohol consumption)
-    -   romantic
+    -   romantic (Whether or not the student is in a romantic relationship)

 3. Parents

-    We agreed that it is quite natural to conclude following attritbutes are related to parents.
+  The following attritbutes are related to parents.

-    -   Medu
+    -   Medu (Mother's education)
-    -   Fedu
+    -   Fedu (Father's education)
-    -   Mjob
+    -   Mjob (Mother's job)
-    -   Fjob
+    -   Fjob (Father's job)
-    -   guardian
+    -   guardian (Who is the student's primary guardian)

 4. Profile

-    We defined profile as something inherently given to students or something which represents conditions for students.
-We agreed that following attritbutes are related to profile.
+    The variables associated with student profile were:

     -   sex
     -   age